ksojat/cloak/README.markdown

 ----------

-When invoked from a command line without parameters, `cloak` looks for a file named `CLOAK` in the current directory (this file should define tasks to be performed) and executes `:default` task.
+When invoked from a command line without parameters, `cloak` looks for a file named `cloakfile` or `cloakfile.clj' in the current directory (this file should define tasks to be performed) and executes task flaged as `default`.

 You can also use the following options: